WSIS Forum 2021

 Healthy Ageing Innovation Prize

 The WSIS Healthy Ageing Innovation Prize focused on ICTs that specifically address the needs of people 60+ to achieve and sustain an active and engaged life as they age.
-Calling for submissions starting 15 February 2021.Learn more »
+The Prize Coordination Team has selected 12 Finalists for this year's prize.Learn more »

 Building a collage of ICT for Sustainable Development photographs from around the world demonstrating how ICTs are playing an enabling role in achieving the SDGs.
 The three winning entries from the WSIS Photo Contest will be awarded and presented at the WSIS Forum 2021.Learn more »